luangm/jerry-old/README.md

 # jerry
-Jerry is an open source distributed ecommerce solution dedicated to my new-born son Jerry
+Jerry is an open source distributed e-commerce solution dedicated to my new-born son Jerry